Unosquare-CoE-JavaScript/mauricio-moreno/03-design-patterns/12-Proxy/README.md

 >   free the
 >   underlying system resources.

+# Real world Analogy

+A credit card is a proxy for a bank account, which is a proxy for a bundle of cash.
+Both implement the same interface: they can be used for making a payment.
+A consumer feels great because there’s no need to carry loads of cash around.
+A shop owner is also happy since the income from a transaction gets added electronically to the shop’s bank account without the risk of losing the deposit or getting robbed on the way to the bank.

 # How to implement

 This example illustrates the structure of the Proxy design pattern and focuses on the